Occupation of Mongolia: Invasion

-Results

-After a brief period of constitutional monarchy, the Mongolian People's Republic was established in 1924 and would last until 1992.
+Aftermath

+After the Asiatic Cavalry Division drove out the Chinese troops occupying Urga, Mongolia had regained its independence in February 1921.
 The Chinese Army and the Soviet Red Army defeated the rest of the White Russians like Kazagrandi and Suharev as they fled and abandoned Ungern.
 The Chinese Army in June 1921 defeated a 350 strong White Russian unit, led by Colonel Kazagrandi, most of whom died in battle although 42 became prisoners.

+With the support of the Bolsheviks, Mongolian revolutionaries successively eliminated the Russian White Army and the Chinese Army in Outer Mongolia and a new people's government was established.
+After a brief period of constitutional monarchy, the Mongolian People's Republic was established in 1924 and would last until 1992.

-It was proposed for Zhang Zuoling's domain (the Chinese "Three Eastern Provinces") to take Outer Mongolia under its administration by the Bogda Khan and Bodo in 1922 after pro-Soviet Mongolian Communists seized control of Outer Mongolia.
+It was proposed for Zhang Zuolin's domain (the Chinese "Three Eastern Provinces") to take Outer Mongolia under its administration by the Bogd Khan and Bodoo in 1922 after pro-Soviet Mongolian Communists seized control of Outer Mongolia.

 For China, the occupation indirectly led to the permanent breakup of the Beiyang Army and the fall of strongman Duan Qirui.
 That marked the period of high warlordism, as the former officers of Yuan Shikai battled one another for many years to come.
 Many White Russian guerrillas became mercenaries in China after the occupation.
 Along with the Siberian Intervention, that was the only foreign military expedition carried out by the Beiyang government.
-The Republic of China government continued to claim Mongolia as part of its territory until 1946, after the 1945 Mongolian independence referendum which voted for independence, but retracted its recognition of Mongolian independence in 1953 over Soviet assistance of the Communists in the Chinese Civil War.
+The Republic of China that ruled mainland China at the time claimed Mongolia as part of its territory until 1946.
+The Nationalist government of China officially recognized the independence of Mongolia in January 1946 after the 1945 Mongolian independence referendum which voted for independence, but the Kuomintang government in Taiwan retracted its recognition of Mongolian independence in 1953 over Soviet assistance of the Communists in the Chinese Civil War.